amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 mechanism by which schema updates or expansions may be communicated during provisioning/session (re)establishment.

-Data serialization alone does not provide for the requirements of peer mutual authentication [SEC-001], message confidentiality [SEC-002], message replay protection [SEC-003] or message integrity.
-CurveCP [CCP] meets these requirements and provides active and passive forward secrecy.
+Data serialization alone does not cover the security requirements in [I-D.ietf-dots-requirements] of peer mutual authentication (SEC-001), message confidentiality (SEC-002), message replay protection (SEC-003) or message integrity.
+CurveCP [CURVECP] meets these requirements and provides active and passive forward secrecy.
 Key distribution may be achieved via the data channel, via an online mechanism such as DANE [RFC6698] or by out of band means.

 Minimum Viable Information